 The rabies issue is more of a problem if the dog is a stray.
 Your doctor could want you to receive a series of rabies vaccinations just for precaution.
 Health officials in your area must then monitor the dog for 10 days by law to determine if rabies is an issue.

 Dog bites can also easily injure or tear nerves and tendons, not to mention lacerate flesh.
 The bite or wound area can become infected if not properly tended to.

 Step 2.
 Who Owns the Dog that Attacked You in Ohio?

 Is the dog that bit you astray or belong to someone in your neighborhood?
 These are important questions, and knowing the answer is essential as you move forward with the claim against homeowners insurance or a lawsuit against the dog’s owner.

-This way, you can contact an Ohio dog bite attorney at Slater and Zurz with the correct information so that they can facilitate potential recourse efficiently.
+This way, you can contact a dog bite lawyer at Slater and Zurz with the correct information so that they can facilitate potential recourse efficiently.

 Step 3.
 Put a File of Pertinent Information Together for an Attorney

 The more information they have, the better and easier it will be for them to serve you.
-Slater and Zurz attorneys can help get the compensation you deserve and will need for medical care, injuries, pain, and suffering, potential loss of job and income, etc.
+Slater and Zurz dog bite lawyers can help get the compensation you deserve and will need for medical care, injuries, pain, and suffering, potential loss of job, and income, etc.